Alex Bars: Chicago Bears

 Bars signed with the Chicago Bears as an undrafted free agent on May 2, 2019.
-Bars was waived at the end of training camp during final roster cuts, but was re-signed to the team's practice squad on September 1, 2019.
-The Bears promoted Bars to the active roster on October 15, 2019.
-He made his NFL debut on November 28, 2019, against the Detroit Lions.
-A fun fact about Bars: he changed his number to 64 for his professional career as a tribute to his favorite childhood game “Concentration 64”.
+Bars was waived at the end of training camp during final roster cuts, but was re-signed to the team's practice squad on September 1.
+The Bears promoted Bars to the active roster on October 15.
+He made his NFL debut on November 28, against the Detroit Lions.
 Bars played in five games during his rookie season.

 Bars made his first career start on November 8, 2020, in a 17–24 loss to the Tennessee Titans, lining up at center despite having never played the position and playing all 77 of the Bears' offensive snaps.
 Bars played in all 16 regular season games and started the last eight with one start at center, one start at left guard and six starts at right guard.
 He signed a contract extension with the team on March 3, 2021.

 Las Vegas Raiders

 On March 27, 2022, Bars signed a one-year contract with the Las Vegas Raiders.
-He was waived on August 30, 2022.
-On September 6, 2022, Bars was signed to the practice squad.

-Bars was elevated to the active roster on September 17, 2022, for the week 2' game against the Arizona Cardinals and on September 24, 2022, for the week 3' game against the Tennessee Titans and on both cases was then reverted to the practice squad the next day.

-On October 1, 2022, the Raiders signed Bars to active roster from the practice squad.
+He was waived on August 30.
+On September 6, Bars was signed to the practice squad.
+Bars was elevated to the active roster on September 17, for the team's Week 2 game against the Arizona Cardinals and on September 24, for the team's Week 3 game against the Tennessee Titans and on both cases was then reverted to the practice squad the next day.
+On October 1, the Raiders signed Bars to their active roster from the practice squad.

+On March 30, 2023, Bars re–signed with Las Vegas.
+On August 29, Bars was released by the Raiders.

+Personal life

+Bars' brother, Brad, played in the NFL in 2015 for the New York Giants.

+Bars is second cousins with streamer Nickmercs.